 The main methods for cycle counting rely on either the physical area or sales ranking.
 For physical area counting, review high volume items more frequently.
 When using sales ranking methods, based on the Pareto Principle, count the faster-moving, more expensive items more often.

 The Pareto Principle method, also called ABC cycle counting, assumes that 20% of the parts in a warehouse relate to 80% of the sales.
 These are the “A” items (“B” items account for 30% of the inventory and 15% of sales, and so forth).
-“A” items may be your fastest moving SKUs or most valuable assets.
-Inventory control software can identify the counted as A, B, or C items.
-You may want to count your “A” items more frequently, and “B” and “C” less and less regularly, respectively.
+“A” items may be your fastest-moving SKUs or most valuable assets.
+Inventory control software can identify the counted as A, B or C items.
+You may want to count your “A” items more frequently, and “B” and “C” less regularly.